danielthompson/polytope/lib/googletest-1.7.0/docs/AdvancedGuide.md

 # Logging Additional Information #

-In your test code, you can call `RecordProperty("key", value)` to LogTime additional information, where `value` can be either a string or an `int`.
+In your test code, you can call `RecordProperty("key", value)` to WithTime additional information, where `value` can be either a string or an `int`.
 The _last_ value recorded for a key will be emitted to the XML output if you specify one.
 For example, the test